Democrats in Miami for debate journey to child migrant camp

 That treatment could become a galvanizing issue for Americans following the drownings earlier this week of a Salvadoran man and his toddler daughter, captured by a journalist in a searing photograph.

+By Thursday, three more presidential candidates visited the site, with New York Mayor Bill de Blasio, former Texas Rep. Beto O’Rourke and Vermont Sen. Bernie Sanders each climbing the same step ladders as Warren to peer at the children over the wall.

+With reporters and TV cameras swarming, O’Rourke shouted in Spanish that the children were loved, while his wife, Amy, held up a sign shaped like a heart.

-President Donald Trump on Wednesday blamed Democrats for the deaths, saying their party refuses to fund his immigration priorities and change laws for entering the country.
+Trump on Wednesday blamed Democrats for the deaths shown in the photo, saying their party refuses to fund his immigration priorities and change laws for entering the country.
 Democrats accuse the Republican president of preventing families from seeking asylum and of holding migrant children in filthy conditions, such as the ones found last week by a team of lawyers at a border facility in Clint, Texas.

+O’Rourke said the Florida facility looked like “a military POW camp.”
+Sanders said children fleeing their home countries “to try to save their lives and have a shot at human freedom and dignity” should be released to relatives in the U.S.

 Warren, unveiling her plan to ban private detention providers, last week called out Caliburn International, the private company behind the Homestead site, for recently appointing former White House chief of staff John Kelly as a board member.
 The year before Trump was sworn in, Kelly had served on the boards of the private equity firm that created Caliburn.
 In 2017, he became the first official to say publicly that the Trump administration was considering separating children from their parents to deter families from journeying north.
 Warren and other lawmakers have urged investigations into the latest no-bid contract awarded to one of the company’s subsidiaries for $341 million.

+“At their most vulnerable and desperate moment, instead of reuniting them with their families, we are incarcerating them in tents in a for-profit corporation’s facility with no oversight, no transparency — no real way of knowing how those kids are doing, or how they will fare going forward,” O’Rourke said.

 The teens at the Homestead facility are mostly fleeing gang violence or poverty.
-Although many traveled to the U.S. without family, they have described in court documents the devastation of being taken from aunts, uncles or older siblings before ending up in custody of the Department of Health and Human Services.
+Although many traveled to the U.S. without family, they have described the devastation of being taken from aunts, uncles or older siblings before ending up in custody of the Department of Health and Human Services, according to court documents.
 Last year, a now-defunct policy implemented by the Trump administration led to more than 2,700 children being separated from parents, causing mass outrage.

 None of the candidates has been allowed into the Homestead facility, which holds about 2,500 children.

+Health and Human Services spokeswoman Evelyn Stauffer said in an email that members of Congress are welcome to tour the facility, but there’s a minimum two-week notice required, a policy she said had been in place since 2015.

 Minnesota Sen. Amy Klobuchar stopped by on Wednesday afternoon, and California Rep. Eric Swalwell visited on Monday.
-Vermont Sen. Bernie Sanders and former Texas Rep. Beto O’Rourke scheduled campaign stops Thursday, and six others, including South Bend, Indiana, Mayor Pete Buttigieg, announced Friday visits.
+Six others, including South Bend, Indiana, Mayor Pete Buttigieg, announced Friday visits.

 Republicans accused the Democratic candidates of trying to score cheap political points with the pilgrimages to Homestead, saying they should be focused on crafting solutions to problems with the nation’s immigration system.